andresg9108/grunt-contrib-processpy/README.md

 npm i grunt matchdep grunt-contrib-watch grunt-contrib-processpy --save-dev
 ~~~

-We must also create the file "Gruntfile.js" on the same directory that will contain the following lines.
+We will create the file "Gruntfile.js" since this project uses Grunt to execute its processes.
+This file contains the following lines.

 **File: ./Gruntfile.js**